 It might not seem like these conversations matter now, but they do later on when that situation arises in your married life.

 Have an open dialogue with family members BEFORE planning starts happening about how they want their input/involvement during preparations (giving them plenty of notice before any deadlines).

 4. Figure out your total budget

 If you hired a planner already, they could help you tremendously with this task.
-But if you haven’t, you’ll want to figure out your overall budget.
+But you’ll want to figure out your overall budget if you haven’t.

-Your guest count greatly determines your budget because your most significant expenses at your celebration will be your venue and your catering.
+Your guest count greatly determines your budget because your venue and catering are the most significant expenses at your celebration.

 If you want to have a large wedding with many guests coming from out of town, you’ll need to book the perfect space for all those people.
 This is why it’s essential to figure out your venue beforehand.